IntroCSCI/colorvisionproject-DonatoLeon18/README.md

       #xxxxxx
 6.program asks the user if they wish to  keep or discard generated theme.
 7. program propmts user to choose  to either create another theme or quit

+theme.css already comes with a list of colors best suited for people with protanopia colorblindness originating from the hex colors #eeffdd and #ffeedd

 ```